canjs/canjs/docs/can-guides/topics/forms.md

 ### Data down, actions up

-You can combine Event and Attribute bindings in a "data down, actions up" pattern to keep a form element attribute in sync with a property in your scope:
+You can combine Event and Attribute bindings in a ["data down, actions up"](https://dockyard.com/blog/2015/10/14/best-practices-data-down-actions-up) pattern to keep a form element attribute in sync with a property in your scope:

 @demo demos/forms/bindings-ddau.html

 This example uses `value:from="name"` to set the `value` attribute of both text fields when `name` in the scope changes.
-It also uses `on:change="scope.set('name', scope.element.value)"` to listen for `"change"` events on the text fields and call [can-view-scope.prototype.set scope.set] with the text field's [http://localhost/canjs/doc/can-stache/keys/scope.html#scope_element value].
+It also uses `on:change="handleAction('set', 'name', scope.element.value)"` to listen for `"change"` events on the text fields and call the `handleAction` function with the text field's [http://localhost/canjs/doc/can-stache/keys/scope.html#scope_element value].

-Data is passed _down_ from the scope to each element using `value:from` and the action of changing the data is passed _up_ through `on:change="scope.set(...)"`, which means that the `value` attribute of both inputs is always in sync with the `name` property in the scope.
+Data is passed _down_ from the scope to each element using `value:from` and the action of changing the data is passed _up_ through `on:change="handleAction(...)"`, which means that the `value` attribute of the text field is always in sync with the `name` property in the scope.

 ### Two-way binding